Ventura Expungement Lawyer

 certain crimes, including serious sexual offenses against children.

-Filing the court petition to get your conviction expunged: A Ventura criminal defense lawyer can help you properly fill out the necessary
+Filing the court petition to get your conviction expunged: A Ventura expungement defense lawyer can help you properly fill out the

-paperwork as well as file the petition in court.
-The judge will then use
+necessary paperwork as well as file the petition in court.
+The judge will

 Appearing at the court hearing: This is where the judge will make their final decision, so it is important